davaya/jadn2/README.md

 ## Convert Schemas

-* Losslessly convert a JADN schema to the same schema in a different data format.
+* Losslessly convert a JADN schema to the same schema in an equivalent data format.
 * Translate a JADN schema to/from a different abstract or concrete schema language.
 * Transform a JADN schema to a different JADN schema for reasons such as simplifying shortcuts into core definitions or resolving external references between schema packages.

+Formats and operations are defined in the [JADN software package](jadn).

 **Usage:**
 ```